mmondics/aiops-z/README.md

     We've reached the end of the Turbonomic Platform mini tour.
 If you'd like more details about any of these capabilities, there is much* more information included in the "Getting Started" pages of the [Turbonomic documentation](https://www.ibm.com/docs/en/tarm/8.7.5?topic=documentation-getting-started).

-    Next, we'll learn about what kinds of actions Turbonomic can generate against an OpenShift on IBM zSystems cluster.
+    Next, we'll learn about what kinds of actions Turbonomic can generate against an OpenShift on IBM Z cluster.

 ### Turbonomic Actions